 Consider your credit score as it will have an impact on your ability to rent or buy a new place.
 If you haven’t checked your credit score recently, it’s easy to apply online and receive a report quickly.
 It’s a great idea to check your credit report before you start making any major decisions.

-3. Ditch the Stuff You Don’t Need
+3. Get rid of the Stuff You Don’t Need

 Somehow in our lives, we just accumulate so much stuff without even knowing it’s happening.
 Closets fill up, cupboards end up stuffed with random things, and the garage ends up packed until it’s crowding your car.
 It all happens so gradually that we don’t notice… until it’s time to move.